Many people experience healing while in the water with dolphins.

 Paddleboarder enjoys up-close encounter with giant blue whale...

-Passengers aboard the Manute'a got an eye full recently when an 80-foot blue whale surfaced alongside the boat, stole a breath and revealed its massive backside and fluke.
-But the best view was enjoyed by a paddleboarder who got breathtakingly close to the great leviathan (see video).
 This occurred last weekend off Dana Point, Calif., and the video, shot by David Anderson of Capt.
 Dave's Dolphin and Whale Safari, was posted this week.
 The paddleboarder appeared to be trying to capture underwater footage of the mammoth creature -- blue whales are the largest mammals ever to inhabit the planet -- when he jumped into the water as the whale dipped beneath the surface.

 Blue whales, which can measure 100 feet and weigh as much as 150 tons, have been abundant off Southern California and it may be tempting for people to join the graceful cetaceans in close quarters.
 But it's not safe and it's against National Marine Fisheries Service guidelines to intentionally approach within 50 yards of whales.